humhub-contrib/popover-vcard/README.md

 ## Description

-This module shows a overlay of further information on stream links to spaces or user profiles.
+This module shows an overlay with further information on stream links to spaces or user profiles.

 ### Features

-- Integrated individual templating of overlays
+- Individual templating of overlay vcards

 __Author:__ HumHub